HugoSchweke/QSproteome_protocol/README.md

 QSPROTEOME is a tool that requires a UNIX-based OS system.
 It is written in perl (version XX), R (version 4.3.1) and bash.
 It may optionally require AnAnas ([2](#ref-2)) and molprobity ([3](#ref-3)) if the user wants to reconstruct full homomeric complexes.

 ## How to install QSPROTEOME
 [Go to the top](#Table-of-contents)

+- Install the following packages in R: igraph, stringr, bio3d, rjson, sys.

-- Clone the repository to your machine
+- Clone the git repository to your machine
 ```bash
 # clone QSPROTEONE on your machine
 git clone [https://github.com/HugoSchweke/QSproteome_protocol]
 ```

 - Install the Phenix software suite.
 You can download it here: [Link](https://phenix-online.org/download/)

 - Export the path to phenix
 ```bash